Palace of Beaulieu: History

-In October 1533, the daughter of Queen Catherine, Mary, who had been staying at Beaulieu for some time, was evicted, as the king had recently granted the palace to George Boleyn (Anne Boleyn's brother).
+In October 1533, the daughter of Queen Catherine, Mary, and her companion Margaret Douglas, who had been staying at Beaulieu for some time, were evicted.
+The king had recently granted the palace to George Boleyn (Anne Boleyn's brother).
 George had been a keeper at Beaulieu when the palace was in the hands of the king.
 The royal inventory of 1547 noted 29 great beds, four bathing rooms with wooden floors and beds set in the wall, and a library with 37 titles.

 After Anne Boleyn was beheaded and Henry married Jane Seymour, he was convinced by his new wife to bring his daughters back to court.
 In 1537, when Queen Jane died after giving birth to a son, Edward, Mary, Henry's eldest daughter was made godmother to her half-brother Edward and acted as chief mourner at the Queen's funeral.
 Henry granted her a household and Mary was permitted to reside in royal palaces.
-Her privy purse expenses for nearly the whole of this period have been published and show that Hatfield Palace, the Palace of Beaulieu (also called New Hall), Richmond, and Hunsdon were among her principal places of residence.
+Her privy purse expenses for nearly the whole of this period have been published and show that Hatfield Palace, the Palace of Beaulieu (also called Newhall), Richmond, and Hunsdon were among her principal places of residence.
+Some of the furnishings at Newhall were taken away for Edward's lodgings and wardrobe.
+Henry VIII gave Newhall to Mary as a bequest in his will, and it was her home during the reign of her brother Edward VI.